Texas-style chili con carne is the subject of many debates. Beans or no beans? Tomatoes or no tomatoes?

 Before you’re ready to start browning your meat, throw the beef fat into the pot and render it over medium heat until it’s release all of it’s liquid.

-Once it’s rendered enough fat that you can brown your beef in it (about two tablespoons), throw out the solids, turn up the heat and start browning it.
+Once you’ve rendered enough fat to brown your beef (about two tablespoons), you can throw out the fat solids, turn up the heat, and throw in the cubed beef

 Use Canned Tomatoes